xgi-org/xgi/docs/source/api_reference.rst

    .. only:: dev_version

-      This page describes the latest XGI development with features that may not have been released yet.
+      This page describes the latest XGI development with features that may not be released yet.
 To see officially released features, visit the `API reference <https://xgi.readthedocs.io/en/stable/api_reference.html>`_ for the most recent stable version.

 .. toctree::
    :maxdepth: 2